GeorgeD88/Spotify-QuickSaver/README.md

 **Red Error Flash :red_circle::** Very rarely you might see the red light flash alone which indicates a critical error.
 This might be caused by a failed request to the API, a missing `config.json` file, etc. It doesn't require any intervention from you, just make sure to avoid messing with any files you haven't been instructed to change to reduce the likelihood of errors.

 ## Important Consideration :warning:
-QuickSave fetches the songs in your playlist at the start of each run of the app, and saves it in a local list.
-This list is used to keep track of the songs in your playlists to avoid adding duplicates, but the list is **NOT updated throughout the run of the app.** Meaning it does not re-fetch the songs from Spotify as you use the app, it only keeps track of the songs added using QuickSave.
-So if you remove or add a song manually from Spotify while the app is running, it will not account for that during the run, so be careful.
+To avoid saving duplicate songs to playlists, QuickSaver fetches the songs in your playlists when the app first starts up and saves it to a local list.
+Every time you quicksave a song to a playlist, it will be compared with the local list to ensure it's not a duplicate.
+The local list is **NOT updated throughout the runtime of the app,** so if you make any changes to your playlist in the Spotify app, QuickSaver will not be aware of these changes and won't be able to prevent duplicate quicksaves of untracked songs.

+If you remove or add a song manually from Spotify while QuickSaver is running, just keep in mind that QuickSaver will not account for the change so it is up to you to consider these changes.

 ***
 That's it!
 Now you're ready to use **Spotify-QuickSave** and get to jamming :headphones: :notes: